Republican repression in Madrid (1936–1939): Modus operandi

 Units forming the Republican realm of public order relied on various methods in their pursuit of suspects.
 The most popular one was response to tips and denunciations, either from individuals co-operating with the security, most prominently porters of the UGT union of porters, or madrileños who were not related to the policing network.
 Another method was the systematic search, usually based on files held by prewar offices like police departments, or papers obtained from raiding premises of right-wing parties or institutions.
 One more method was street vigilance and monitoring, related to key objects or the black market.
 Finally, certain units specialized in setting up traps, like the false embassy of Siam or the so-called Túnel de Usera.

 Some individuals were apprehended and executed on the spot or shortly afterwards, at times maltreated before death.
 Many of them, however, ended up in some sort of incarceration; it might have been in official prison compounds, in arrests on police stations or in detention centers operated by various groups, usually in former convents or other suitable large buildings.
 It seems that incarceration usually lasted no longer than few months, but there were cases of much longer detention.
-An interrogation followed; depending upon the results of questioning, the detainees might have been set free, transferred to another detention unit, e.g. from CPIP to DSG, left in custody, marked to stand before a tribunal or selected for execution.
+An interrogation followed; depending upon the results of questioning, the detainees might have been set free, transferred to another detention unit, e.g. from CPIP to DGS, left in custody, marked to stand before a tribunal or selected for execution.
 There is no reliable statistics available; according to members of CPIP filtering commission interrogated by their Nationalist captors after 1939, some 50% of captives were freed, some 25% were marked for further incarceration and some 25% were executed.